Immediate vs. Delayed Implant Placement By Yamen Akhras on September 28, 2018

-Dental implant placementTooth loss is a serious oral health problem.
-Missing teeth make it difficult for patients to bite, chew, or speak properly.
+Tooth loss is a serious oral health problem.
+Missing teeth can make it difficult for patients to bite, chew, and speak properly.
 In terms of tooth loss treatment, there is no dental procedure that offers more security, stability, or comfort than dental implants.
+Dental implants are titanium posts that act as artificial tooth roots.
+Dental implants are surgically implanted into the jaw, where they fuse with the natural bone tissues to provide a stable anchor for a wide range of dental restorations such as dental crowns, bridges, and dentures

-Dental implants are surgically implanted into the jaw where they fuse with the natural bone tissues to provide a stable anchor for a wide range of dental restorations.
 Understandably, most people want to address tooth loss right away.
 In many cases, dental implants can be placed immediately after a tooth is lost or extracted.
 However, in some situations, delayed placement is necessary.

 Immediate Implant Placement

 Whenever possible, it is best to undergo dental implant treatment as soon as possible after tooth loss or extraction has occurred.
-Early treatment is preferred because the longer a missing tooth is left untreated, the greater an impact it will have on the overall health and structure of the mouth.
+Early treatment is preferred because the longer a missing tooth is left untreated, the greater the impact it will have on the overall health and structure of the mouth.

 When appropriate, immediate dental implant placement can benefit patients in the following ways: